Cushing’s Disease in Dogs

 Also known as hyperadrenocorticism, Cushing’s is the opposite of Addison's disease (see Addison's Disease: The Great Pretender in last months WDJ).
 Both illnesses involve the adrenal glands, which produce cortisol – a stress hormone that helps prepare a dog for fight or flight by breaking down muscle and fat to convert into glucose.
 While Addison’s disease results from insufficient cortisol, Cushing’s disease results from too much – and prolonged exposure to cortisol can have negative effects on the entire body.
 Cushing’s disease puts dogs at increased risk for diabetes, pancreatitis, calcium oxalate bladder stones, pulmonary thromboembolism, hypertension (high blood pressure), urinary tract infections, protein-losing kidney disease, skin problems, and congestive heart failure.

 Cushing’s disease affects primarily middle-aged and older dogs.
 The majority (about 85 percent) of Cushing’s disease cases are caused by tumors of the pituitary gland; these are usually benign (adenomas).
 About 15 percent of Cushings cases are caused by tumors of the adrenal gland, half of which are benign and half malignant (carcinomas).
+Adrenal tumors are more common in large-breed dogs, occurring in up to half of dogs with Cushing's (see Cushing's Disease: Overview).

 In pituitary-dependent hyperadrenocorticism (PDH), tumors cause the pituitary gland to overproduce adrenocorticotropic hormone (ACTH), which signals the adrenal glands to release cortisol.
 The average age at diagnosis with PDH is 10 years, and the most commonly affected breeds are Poodles, Dachshunds, Beagles, German Shepherds, Boxers, Boston Terriers, Labrador Retrievers, and terriers, with 75 percent of patients weighing less than 44 pounds.